Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • salt - to taste.

-1. Cut the hazel grouse fillet into thin slices, half a hard-boiled egg and gherkins, and dried lettuce leaves into 3-4 parts.
+1. Cut hazel grouse fillet into thin slices, half a hard-boiled egg and gherkins, and dried lettuce leaves into 3-4 pieces.

-2. Put everything in a bowl, salt, pour mayonnaise sauce, add soy-kabul, vinegar or lemon juice.
+2. Place everything in a bowl, add salt, pour over mayonnaise sauce, add soy-kabul, vinegar or lemon juice.

-3. Lay the seasoned and mixed salad in a salad bowl.
+3. Place the seasoned and mixed salad in a heap in a salad bowl.

-4. Place lettuce leaves in the center of the hill, and around the oval, decorate with boiled eggs, cut into quarters, slices of fresh cucumber and pieces of pickles.
+4. Place lettuce leaves in the center of the mound, and around it in an oval, garnish with boiled eggs, cut into quarters, slices of fresh cucumber and pieces of pickles.

-You can decorate the salad with crayfish tails, pieces of crabs, as well as circles of tomatoes.
-Such a salad can be prepared from various game or poultry, from meat, veal and other things.
+You can decorate the salad with crayfish necks, pieces of crab, and tomato slices.
+This salad can be prepared from various game or poultry, meat, veal and other things.

-3. Salad "Capital" according to a restaurant recipe from the times of the USSR
+3. “Stolichny” salad according to a restaurant recipe from the times of the USSR

 Ingredients for 1 serving: